 top of page

-Starlink for Boats Review - A Liveaboard Cruiser's Perspective
+Starlink on a Boat - A Liveaboard Cruiser's Honest Review

 For years, getting reliable internet on a boat was a mix of cellular juggling, expensive satellite plans, and good old-fashioned frustration.
 Then Starlink came along and flipped the script.
 Suddenly, liveaboard sailors could stream, work remotely, and stay connected like never before.